meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ---

-When they test whether a pesticide is harmful, they test it on human cells in a test tube (called *in vitro* testing) &#x2013; they neglect to test the *other* part of the human animal: the bacteria in your gut, which are required for health, many species of which demonstrate severe weakness to pesticides &#x2013; after all, they&rsquo;re roughly what pesticides are designed to kill.
+When they test whether a pesticide is harmful, they test it on human cells in a test tube (called *in vitro* testing) &#x2013; they neglect to test the *other* part of the human animal: the microbes in your gut, and the evidence is increasingly mounting that a good gut flora is necessary for good health.
+Many species of these microbes demonstrate severe weakness to pesticides &#x2013; after all, they&rsquo;re roughly what pesticides are designed to kill.

+(A human body has 15 trillion human cells, and inside the gastrointestinal tract, 150 trillion non-human cells.
+It&rsquo;s not some minor thing.)

-Organic foods aren&rsquo;t pesticide-free &#x2013; they just use other kinds of pesticides, that are perhaps less effective but more of them are used.
+Organic foods aren&rsquo;t pesticide-free &#x2013; they just use other kinds of pesticides, that are perhaps less effective per deciliter but then greater quantities are used.
 I heard about one farmer kid saying, &ldquo;I love organic &#x2013; I get to spray it twice as much&rdquo;.
-That paints a pretty picture.

 While organic isn&rsquo;t pesticide-free, it tends to be safer(?) to eat.
 I guess.
-But it likely depnds on the exact type and the law in your country.
+But it likely depends on the exact brand.

-There is one way to avoid pesticides &#x2013; and that is to grow food that doesn&rsquo;t need pesticide: animals.
-Of course, that supposes they&rsquo;re not fed farmed food, just grass.
+There are two ways to avoid pesticides &#x2013; either grow it yourself or purchase food that didn&rsquo;t need pesticide: animals.
+Of course, that supposes they&rsquo;re not fed farmed food, just grass, and I don&rsquo;t know if pesticide is used on that grass.
+Anyway, I believe pesticide tends to do its damage and leave, it doesn&rsquo;t stick around in the flesh.
+I should look into this more.

 <a id="orge6c2abd"></a>